wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 ## BankTransfer

-MultiSafepay provides a test platform for BankTransfer transactions.
+MultiSafepay provides a test platform for bank transfer transactions.
 By entering a test IBAN you will be able to simulate the outcome of the transaction.

 | IBAN               | Status    | Description              |
 | ------------------ | --------- | ------------------------ |